CormacKinsella/Metagenomic-virus-host-prediction/README.md

 ```
 for i in *merge*fmt6; do grep "Entamoeba" $i | awk '$3 == 100' | awk '$4 > 99' | wc -l; done
 ```
 - Runtime: depending on the number of rRNA reads for BLASTn, this script can take quite a long time to finish.
-It may be a good idea to split samples across a few independent jobs in that case.
+It may be a good idea to split samples across a few independent jobs in that case
 ## Step 3: Find potential hosts/taxa of interest (IdentifyOverRepresented.sh)
 Requires you to have identified a list of virus positive samples (**virusPositives.txt**), from step 1 output, e.g.:
 ```